TheodoreChu/append-editor/README.txt

 - Footnotes (links don't work on mobile) provided by [Remark Footnotes](https://github.com/remarkjs/remark-footnotes)
 - In-line HTML for underlining, highlighting, and HTML rendering provided by [Rehype Raw](https://github.com/rehypejs/rehype-raw)
 - Optional in-line formatting for Markdown provided by [CodeMirror](https://codemirror.net)
 - Optional dynamic, what-you-see-is-what-you-get live formatting provided by the [Rich Markdown Editor](https://github.com/outline/rich-markdown-editor) developed by [Outline](https://www.getoutline.com/).
-Checkboxes are clickable in view/read-only mode
+Checkboxes are clickable in read/View Only Mode
 - Optional in-line syntax highlighting for Markdown and more than 60 other programming languages, intelligent autocompletion, and sophisticated search and replace provided by the [Monaco Editor](https://microsoft.github.io/monaco-editor/) (Visual Studio Code)
   - Languages supported: abap, aes, apex, azcli, bat, c, cameligo, clojure, coffeescript, cpp, csharp, csp, css, dart, dockerfile, fsharp, go, graphql, handlebars, hcl, html, ini, java, javascript, json, julia, kotlin, less, lexon, lua, markdown, mips, msdax, mysql, objective-c, pascal, pascaligo, perl, pgsql, php, plaintext, postiats, powerquery, powershell, pug, python, r, razor, redis, redshift, restructuredtext, ruby, rust, sb, scala, scheme, scss, shell, sol, sql, st, swift, systemverilog, tcl, twig, typescript, vb, verilog, xml, yaml
+- Debounced Markdown rendering: When your note is long (over `10,000` characters), the editor will automatically slow the rendering of your Markdown until you finish typing.
+This significantly improves the experience of editing long notes.

 ### More Features

 - Emojis provided by [Remark emoji](https://github.com/rhysd/remark-emoji) and [emoji codes](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)
 - Print/Save to PDF the rendered Markdown/HTML text with or without URLs (works best on Chromium browsers)
+- Buttons to copy the raw text and rendered HTML of the note
+- Buttons to format Markdown text with Prettier
+- Button to uncheck all checkboxes
 - Buttons to scroll to top and bottom of the note
 - Notes are stored in plaintext (great for longevity)
 - Read notes by default to prevent accidentally editing previous notes
 - Append text to notes without accidentally editing previous notes
-- Changes to note in the Edit mode are automatically saved
+- Changes to note in the Edit Mode are automatically saved
-- Text in the Append mode is automatically saved without automatically appending
+- Text in the Append Mode is automatically saved without automatically appending
-- Option to render text live while editing
+- Option to render Markdown text live while editing without sacrificing performance when editing long notes
-- Option to turn View mode off to improve editor performance when editing long notes
+- Option to turn View Mode off to focus on editing
 - Option to add new line or start new paragraph when appending
-- Option to choose custom fonts and font sizes
 - Helpful questions to prompt writing
-- On Web and Desktop, switching notes does not reset the Edit and View modes, making it easy to edit multiple notes in one session
+- On Web and Desktop, switching notes does not reset the Edit and View Modes, making it easy to edit multiple notes in one session
+- Four additional options for adjusting the appearance of the editor: Borderless, Fixed Height, Full Width, and Horizontal Overflow.
+These are saved in the editor and persist between editing sessions and devices.
+- Option to choose custom font sizes, font families, and custom CSS to further customize the look and feel of the editor
 - Option to save and load personal default settings

 ## Installation